 As a charter school, Triumph Public High School San Antonio is a tuition-free public school.
 Class sizes are small, allowing for teachers to structure lessons to the specific needs of their students.
 Nontraditional students may need flexible schedules, so Triumph allows students the freedom to choose a morning or afternoon schedule.
 The curriculum is focused; students experience a personalized learning environment that allows them to thrive and graduate alongside their peers.

-Visitors to the campus at 735 Fredericksburg Rd. and the office at 731 Fredericksburg Rd. may recognize these historic building as the former home of KIPP Texas—San Antonio and San Antonio Catholic Schools.
+Visitors to the campus at 735 Fredericksburg Rd. and the office at 731 Fredericksburg Rd. may recognize these historic buildings as the former homes of KIPP Texas—San Antonio and San Antonio Catholic Schools.

 If you like what you have learned so far about Triumph Public High School San Antonio, we recommend that you apply for enrollment.
 You are also welcome to join the San Antonio Charter Moms discussion group to learn from other families about support for nontraditional students.